Microchip-MPLAB-Harmony/usb_apps_host/apps/hub_cdc_hid/readme.md

 ### <a name="config_23"></a> PIC32CZ CA80 Curiosity Development Board
 - A commercially available USB Mouse is required to run this demonstration application.
 - Connect the USB Hub to the connector (J102) using a USB Type-A Female to micro-B male cable  (This cable is not included in the kit).
-- LED1 is controlled by the attached USB Mouse.
+- LED0 is controlled by the attached USB Mouse.
-- LED0, LED1 are controlled by the attached USB CDC Device.
+- LED0 is also controlled by the attached USB CDC Device.

 ### <a name="config_6"></a> [SAMG55 Xplained Pro Board](https://www.microchip.com/DevelopmentTools/ProductDetails/PartNO/ATSAMG55-XPRO)